PoisotLab/ms_networkary_classifiers/README.md

 is the number of non-interactions predicted as positive, and $\text{fn}$ is the number of interactions predicted as negative.
 Almost all measures based on the confusion matrix express rates of error or success as proportions, and therefore the values of these components matter in a *relative* way.
+At a coarse scale, a classifier is *accurate* when the trace of the matrix divided by the sum of the matrix is close to 1, with other measures focusing on different ways in which the classifer is wrong.

 list of problems to solve
 - baseline values and response to bias